Volcanoes, Rainforests and Coral Reefs

 More than twice the size of Delaware, Kimbe Bay also supports thousands of people who rely on its coral reefs for their food and livelihoods.

-To ensure that Kimbe’s reefs stay healthy for both people and nature, The Nature Conservancy helped design one of the first MPA networks in the world that incorporates both human needs and principles of coral reef resilience to withstand impacts from climate change.
+To protect Kimbe’s natural resources and the livelihoods of its people, the Conservancy helped design the Kimbe Bay Marine Management Area, one of the first marine protected area (MPA) networks in the world that incorporates both human needs and principles of coral reef resilience to withstand impacts from climate change.

 Conservancy staff worked with experts and partners for more than two years to design the MPA network in Kimbe Bay.
 By protecting resilient coral reefs and linking MPAs through ocean currents, the network will ensure that coral reefs can survive the effects of rising sea temperatures and allow coral larvae from healthy reefs to replenish those affected by bleaching.
 The MPA network design team also included human factors in the equation, conducting socioeconomic studies to address the marine resource needs of local communities.

-In addition to working with communities to implement the MPA design, we have also helped the local government draft and implement legislation that allows local communities to enforce the protection of their marine areas.
-As a recent study shows, incorporating local management into MPAs helps build stronger communities and alleviate poverty.
+In addition to working with communities to implement the MPA design, we have also made significant progress toward helping local governments and communities build the skills, knowledge and infrastructure to lead this work.
+Incorporating local management into MPAs helps build stronger communities and alleviate poverty.

 The health of Kimbe Bay’s marine areas is closely linked to the health of the surrounding terrestrial environment.
 Like many places in the Pacific and Southeast Asia, Kimbe Bay's forests and lowland tropical areas are threatened by deforestation.

-In addition to improved land-use practices and new marine protected areas, the Conservancy is working to develop sustainable marine resource use.
+In addition improving land-use practices, the Conservancy is promoting sustainable practices in the sea.
 We're collaborating with experts and partners in Kimbe Bay to develop strategies that ensure fisheries are managed sustainably and destructive fishing practices are minimized.
+By linking conservation on land and in water, we have a better chance of protecting Kimbe Bay and ensuring a sustainable future for nature and people.

 Help preserve special places like Kimbe Bay in Papua New Guinea for marine life and human needs.